Terms of Reference

 - The Convener of the Health & Safety and Ethics Compliance Committee (lay member of Council);

-- Two members appointed for their expertise in the area of financial management, audit and risk.
+- Three members appointed for their expertise in the area of financial management, audit and risk.

 Chief Operating Officer